Victorious Youth: Description

 The sculpture may have been part of the crowd of sculptures of victorious athletes at Panhellenic Greek sanctuaries like Delphi and Olympia.
+Analysis of fibres from the core revealed that they are flax; Pausanias noted in the second century CE that the only flax being grown in Greece was to be found around Olympia.
 Other research has developed an argument that the Bronze represents a victorious athlete and a young prince whose lineage relates to Alexander the Great.
 Therefore, this Olympic statue might have been dedicated anywhere within the ancient Greek world rather than Delphi or Olympia.

-A possible reconstruction to the Getty Bronze is that the statue could have held a palm frond as these were gifts given to the victors.
+A possible reconstruction of the Victorious Youth is that the statue could have held a palm frond, as these were gifts given to the victors.
 His right hand reaches to touch the winner's olive wreath on his head.
-The powerful head has led the Getty Bronze conservators to see it as a portrait; from the X-radiographs it has been concluded that the head was cast separately.
+The powerful head has led the Victorious Youth conservators to see it as a portrait; X-rays suggest that the head was cast separately.
 With this technique the artist is able to focus on the head as an individual project to the full composition of the lithe body.
 The athlete's eyes were once inlaid, probably with bone, and his nipples are in contrasting copper.
-When examining the Bronze one must ask questions to understand its subject matter further, the wreath gives clues but what about the statue's build, this individual is a slender young man with a confident gaze.
-However, nothing about him refers to strength; his body is not particularly muscular or powerful in his stance.
+In addition to the wreath, the statue's build gives clues as to the subject: this individual is a slender young man with a confident gaze, but nothing about him refers to strength; his body is not particularly muscular or powerful in its stance.

 Techniques

-The Lost-Wax Process
+The lost wax process

-Like many other Greek artworks, the bronze statue was made through the lost-wax method.
+Like many other Greek artworks, the bronze statue was made through the lost wax method.
 Initially, the artist created an armature or support made with a thick wooden stick, iron bars or wires, and ancient reed sticks to support appendages from the torso.
 Surrounding the armature was a mixture of loam, sand, pebbles, pistachio nuts, fragments of clay and ivory, and glue.
 This combination kept the structure stable through multiple layers of application.
 After the final layer of clay was applied, wax sheets covered the statue's surface.
 During this process wax plates supported the figure from multiple points holding the statue vertically.
 Nails pierced into the wax to the inner core and protruded outwards to keep the statue positioned with the external mold.
 Slow heating allowed the wax to melt and fired the center and mold into a stable position.
 As the wax melted, an air space formed, creating a mold of the Victorious Youth, which became filled with molten bronze.
-The entire sculpture was cast in one piece; this casting technique is called the “lost wax” method.
+The entire sculpture was cast in one piece.